• Skip to primary navigation

 What is sweet and sour in Filipino cuisine?

-A sweet and sour dish in the Philippines is typically prepared with meatballs, fried fish, or breaded (or battered) chicken and pork.
+A sweet and sour dish in the Philippines is typically prepared with meatballs or breaded (or battered) chicken, pork, or fish.
 The other common ingredients are tomatoes, bell peppers, onions, and pineapple.
 The sauce is sweet and tangy, containing tomato or banana ketchup.

 Is sweet and sour chicken the same as orange chicken?